 The Association won the tender to deliver the Care and Repair Service for Renfrewshire and East Renfrewshire Councils in 2012/13.
-This contract was extended, subsequently retendered and again awarded to the Association and will run until October 2021.
-Additionally the Board agreed to submit a tender for the Inverclyde Care and Repair service and the Association won a three year tender from Inverclyde Council.
+This contract was extended, subsequently retendered and again awarded to the Association and will run until October 2020.
+Additionally, the Board agreed to submit a tender for the Inverclyde Care and Repair service and the Association won a three-year tender from Inverclyde Council.
 This resulted in a number of staff transferring to the Association, under TUPE from Cloch Housing Association.
+The service has gone from strength to strength and has proven to be very successful in delivering services to a large number of vulnerable disabled and elderly tenants.